ckormanyos/soft_double/README.md

 soft_double is a C++ header-only library that implements a 64-bit double-precision floating-point data type in software.
-This data type is called `math::softfloat::soft_double` and it can be used essentially like a regular built-in 64-bit floating-point type (such as built-in `double`).
+The data type implemented is called `::math::softfloat::soft_double` and it can be used essentially like a regular built-in 64-bit floating-point type (such as built-in `double`).
+This data type type is also aliased to `::math::softfloat::float64_t`.

 Some C/C++ environments do not support a built-in 64-bit floating-point type, which might be commonly known as `double` or `long` `double`,